simonsobs/map_based_simulations/mbs-s0014-20230920/README.md

     /global/cfs/cdirs/sobs/sims/sat-noise-sims/v1

-These time-domain simulations include detector and atmospheric noise scaled to match a full year of sensitivity split into two disjoint maps for each frequency band.
+These **noise-only** time-domain simulations include detector and atmospheric noise scaled to match a full year of sensitivity split into two disjoint maps for each frequency band.
+In more detail:
+* One year, three calendar days per month
+* Full SAT focalplanes
+* HWP demodulation
+* Variable mapmaking resolution
+    * NSide=128 for 30 and 40GHz (LF)
+    * NSide=512 for 90 and 150GHz (MF)
+    * NSide=1024 for 230 and 290Ghz (HF)
+* Up to hour-long uninterrupted observations
+* Two time-domain filters:
+    * 20th order ground polynomial filter
+    * 1st order subscan polynomial filter
+* Noise and atmosphere scaled to match full year of sensitivity split into two disjoint maps

 Using [`mnms`](https://github.com/simonsobs/mnms), we generate 300 realizations of the noise using map-based methods.
 Specifically, we use the tiled model, governed by the configured [parameters](parameters/so_sat_v1_f1.yaml).

 Notes:
+* The following releases were used: [`mnms v0.0.4`](https://github.com/simonsobs/mnms/tree/v0.0.4) and [`sofind v0.0.4`](https://github.com/simonsobs/sofind/tree/v0.0.4)
 * Both time-domain and map-domain simulations are stored in HEALPix format.
 See [examples](#example-usage) below for further guidance.
 * A mask has been applied to the map-domain simulations.
 The masks are stored here: `/global/cfs/cdirs/sobs/v4_sims/mbs/mbs_s0014_20230920/car/masks/coadd_SAT_{bands}_mask_obs_hp.fits`.
 * See these [slides](https://drive.google.com/file/d/1ZkwpjYQVCkmbRk5RWOp0Qq4CPsynBH31/view?usp=sharing) for validation of the map-based simulations.

 ## Available maps

 Maps are available in the HEALPix format.
 Maps are in Equatorial Coordinates, `K_CMB` units, FITS format.

 The maps are available on `NERSC` at: